gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 Every time the button is clicked, `glib::clone` tries to upgrade the weak reference.
 If we now for example click on one button and the other button is not there anymore, `upgrade` will return `None`.
 Per default, it immediately returns from the closure with `()` as return value.
-In case the closure expects a different return value or a panic is preferred `@default-return` or `@default-panic`.
+In case the closure expects a different return value `@default-return` can be specified.
-For more information about `glib::clone`, please have a look at the [docs](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/macro.clone.html).

 Notice that we move `number` in the second closure.
 If we had only moved _weak_ reference in both closures, nothing would have kept `number` alive and the closure would have never been called.